As a postgraduate student you can access the same support as undergraduates, including our:

 Services for MBAs

-We provide a dedicated service for MBA students at the FoML Careers Hub.
+We provide a dedicated service for MBA students at our office at the Faculty of Management & Law.
 See the details and book an appointment.

 Your experience of research as a PhD student may have increased your interest in pursuing a career in academia, and you may be keen to apply for a research or lecturing post in a UK or overseas university.
 Alternatively, you could be considering a career outside of the academic environment, and a large number of PhD students work in industry, commerce and the not for profit sector.